-Hardly any other vegetable oil has such an impressive wealth of caring properties - and not just for the skin!
+Hardly any other vegetable oil has such an impressive wealth of caring properties - and by no means just for the skin!
 Reason enough to take a closer look at this natural product.

 What is jojoba oil and where does it come from?

-Jojoba oil is obtained from the ripe seeds of the evergreen jojoba bush (Simmondsia sinensis).
+Jojoba oil is obtained from the ripe seeds of the evergreen jojoba shrub (Simmondsia sinensis).
 This shrub grows up to two meters high and grows primarily in the deserts and semi-deserts of North America, but also in Argentina, Australia, Israel and Peru.
-Thanks to its long roots, which can reach several metres into the ground, the jojoba shrub can also reach deep water sources.
-It is extremely robust and frugal and can therefore also be cultivated in the barren desert areas that are normally unsuitable for agriculture.
+Thanks to its long roots, which can reach several meters into the ground, the jojoba shrub can also reach deep-lying water sources.
+It is extremely robust and frugal and can therefore be grown even in the barren desert areas that are not normally suitable for agriculture.

-The wrinkled jojoba seeds, also called nuts, can be shelled from the ripe fruits after three to six months and then squeezed out.
+The wrinkled jojoba seeds, also known as nuts, can be shelled from the ripe fruit after three to six months and then squeezed out.
 Each of these nuts, which are about the size of an olive, consists of 50 percent oil.
-Strictly speaking, the term "oil" is not correct: the pressed oil is actually a wax, but its melting point is only a few degrees - which is why it is liquid.
+Strictly speaking, the term "oil" is not correct: the pressed oil is actually a wax, but its melting point is a few degrees - which is why it is liquid.

 You have just experienced the first special feature - because jojoba oil is actually a wax.
-Incidentally, the only liquid vegetable wax on earth!
+By the way, the only liquid vegetable wax on earth!
 Due to this nature, jojoba oil is particularly stable and durable, which means it does not go rancid as quickly as other vegetable oils.

-Incidentally, the word "Simmondsia" in the Latin name of jojoba oil stands for the plant toxin simmondsin, which is a natural component of jojoba oil.
+By the way, the word "Simmondsia" in the Latin name of jojoba oil stands for the plant toxin simmondsin, which is a natural component of jojoba oil.
 It is another reason for the robustness of the jojoba shrub against natural enemies.
-For the external care of skin and hair, this ingredient is completely harmless, but it is not advisable to consume the jojoba nuts or the oil.
+For the external care of skin and hair, this ingredient is completely harmless, but it is not advisable to consume the jojoba nuts or oil.

 Jojoba oil has a wealth of nourishing properties - not only because it absorbs so well, but also because of the vitamins and nutrients it contains: